 Are you a full-time freelancer planning to make $80,000 or more this year?
 Then it’s time to hunker down and get real about your tax-saving strategies because there’s some serious money to be saved.

-Basically, you automatically become a sole proprietor if you start a one-owner business and you don’t form a business entity, such as a limited liability company (LLC) or corporation.
-And because sole proprietorships are easy and cheap to run, they’re popular with the freelance folk..
+You automatically become a sole proprietor if you start a one-owner business and don’t form a business entity, such as a limited liability company (LLC) or corporation.
+And because sole proprietorships are easy and cheap to run, they’re popular with the freelance folk.

 Here’s how taxes work when you’re a sole proprietor:

 - You and your business are considered one and the same for tax purposes

 - You don’t pay taxes or file tax returns separately for your sole proprietorship